 Section 5: Sustainability and capacity strengthening Score Range 0-20 The potential in terms of professional development and capacity building for researchers, innovation practitioners and other individuals participating in the collaboration is clearly described.
-The collaboration supports the institutional capacity to translate research into economic or societal benefit, for example through establishing new relationships with non-academic partners, or setting up new processes for technology transfer.
+20 points: Meets all criteria to an exceptional level The collaboration supports the institutional capacity to translate research into economic or societal benefit, for 16 to 19 points: Meets most of the criteria to a very high level 11 to 15 points: Meets most of the criteria to a high level 6 to 10 points: Meets most of the criteria to an adequate level example through establishing new relationships with non-academic partners, or setting up new processes for technology transfer.
 The proposal includes a clear and feasible description of how the participating institutions/organisations intend to sustain their collaboration over the longer-term.
-The participating institutions demonstrate a commitment to the collaboration through provision of in-kind funding (note that matched funding is an essential requirement for proposals from a subset of countries). level 16 to 19 p most of the very high level 11 to 15 p most of the high level 6 to 10 po most of the adequate l 1 to 5 poir some of th adequate l 0 points: F an exceptional oints: Meets e criteria to a evel oints: Meets e criteria to a ints: Meets e criteria to an evel nts: Meets e criteria to an evel fails to meet criteria to an Total score for quality assessment Score Range (Section 3 + Section 4 + Section 5) 0-60
+The participating institutions demonstrate a commitment to the collaboration through provision of in-kind funding (note that matched funding is an essential requirement for proposals from a subset of acceptains).
+1 to 5 points: Meets some of the criteria to an adequate level for proposals from a subset of countries).
+0 points: Fails to meet any of the criteria to an adequate level.
+Total score for quality assessment Score Range (Section 3 + Section 4 + Section 5) 0-60